 3. Humiliation: Victims of cyberbullying face constant humiliation as the source of harassment is available for their peers to view and share.

 4. Anger: Sometimes, cyberbullying victims take out their humiliation and anger toward other students online.

 5. Isolation and Loneliness: In the absence of a support system and redressal mechanism, cyberbullying can trigger feelings of isolation and loneliness among its victims.

 6. Physical Illness: Extreme stress and fear can also result in physical illness such as headaches, stomach aches, or fever.

 7. Psychological Issues: Students who are victims of cyberbullying may develop psychological issues that could have long-term effects on their lives.

 The survey of the National Center for Education Statistics shows the various negative effects of cyberbullying on teens.
 The negative effects may affect aspects like self-identity, school work, relationship with family and friends, and physical health.

-How is Cyberbullying in Schools Affecting LGBT Students?
+How is cyberbullying in schools affecting LGBT students?

-As the effects of cyberbullying are quite devastating for its young victims, it is necessary for the school authorities and parents to identify the victims of cyberbullying and offer necessary support.
+At the effects of cyberbullying are quite devastating for its young victims, it is necessary for the school authorities and parents to identify the victims of cyberbullying and offer necessary support.

 How to Identify Victims and Perpetrators of Cyberbullying?